 - Save your changes.

 Payments and Refunds

 NOTE: Payments can only be synced if there is a synced invoice to apply the payment to.
 For example, if an error occurs during syncing of INV-1246, the payment applied to that invoice will not be synced.

 Payments applied in DEAR will be exported to Xero during synchronisation if your Xero payment settings are set to Push to Xero or Synced both ways.
 Payments applied in Xero will be exported to DEAR during sync if your Xero payment settings are set to Pulled from Xero or Synced both ways.

 Payments are applied to invoices.
 Refunds are applied to credit notes (negative invoices).

 Customer Credits and Supplier Deposits

-Customer Credits and Supplier Deposits are handled slightly differently from typical payments and refunds.
+Customer Credits and Supplier Deposits are handled slightly differently from regular payments and refunds.

-NOTE: To use this feature you must have created accounts in Xero with the correct settings and mapped them to the equivalent DEAR accounts in Settings -> Reference Books -> Financials -> Account Mapping.
+NOTE: To use this feature, you should have created accounts in Xero with the correct settings and mapped them to the equivalent DEAR accounts in Settings -> Reference Books -> Financials -> Account Mapping.
 It is important that your Customer Credit/Supplier Deposit accounts are set to accept payments.